-Duty Entitlement Passbook Scheme is an export encouragement scheme instituted by the Government of India to the Indian exporters in the year 1997.
+Duty Entitlement Passbook Scheme is an export encouragement scheme instituted by the Government of India in the.
 This scheme earlier constituted of 2 parts:

 In post-export DEPB scheme, the exporter is given a DEPB at a pre-decided credit on the Freight on Board Value (FOB).